jackokring/KRTPluginADemo/docs/index.md

 I'm currently putting together ideas for more modules.
 The built in selection is quite good and I've got to check out more of the library.

 ### F
 an interesting F/Q extension to a three parameter F/S/S. Control of the default filter (some standard patterns), brings the filter into a 3D morphological extension of a standard quad of default beautifuls.
-Bessel, Botterworth, Linkwitz-Riley and Legeurre.
+Bessel, Botterworth, Linkwitz-Riley and Legendre.